akschoolga-png/todo_cli/README.md

 #Command Line Interface To Do List
 -
 HOW TO USE
+-
 Commands:
+-

-    -add:     Add a new todo item
+  add:     Add a new todo item

   list:    List all todo items